cameronshinn/csgo-queue-bot/README.md

 ## Commands

 1.  `q!help`:             Display help message page
 2.  `q!join`:             Join the queue
 3.  `q!leave`:            Leave the queue
 4.  `q!view`:             Display who is currently in the queue
 5.  `q!empty`:            Empty the queue
-6. `q!popflash`:  Link the server's designated Popflash lobby
+6.  `q!popflash`:         Link the server's designated PopFlash lobby
-7. `q!draft`:     Start (or restart) a map draft
+7.  `q!mdraft`:           Start (or restart) a map draft
-8. `q!ban <map>`: Ban the specified map from the map draft
+8.  `q!ban <map/number>`: Ban the specified map from the map draft
+9.  `q!pdraft`:           Start (or restart) a player draft
+10. `q!pick <number>`:    Pick a player for your team
-9. `q!about`:     Display information about the 10-ManQ bot
+11. `q!about`:            Display information about the 10-ManQ bot

 [Icon saved here](https://i.imgur.com/5v6mLwb.png)